Foreign Direct Investment in Colombia

 FDI updates and corrections

-We handle foreign direct investment Colombia registration for investors entering the Colombian market company capitalization, real estate purchases, and foreign branch assigned capital.
+We handle foreign direct investment Colombia registration for investors entering the Colombian market for company capitalization, real estate purchases, and foreign branch assigned capital.
 Our bilingual team in Medellín works in English, German, and Spanish and manages the full process from pre-transfer advisory through Banco de la República certificate delivery.

 Our Process — 4 Critical Steps to Register Foreign Direct Investment in Colombia